-International Nurses Vs. Travel Nurses: What Are The REAL Cost Savings?
+International Nurse Staffing Vs. Travel Nurses: What Are The REAL Cost Savings?

 We’ve evaluated the traditional 13-week contract and why more acute and post-acute care facilities are exploring staffing alternatives.
-One popular option is recruiting international nurses through specialist partners like Conexus.
+One popular option is using international nurse staffing options through specialist partners like Conexus.

 There are 3 million immigrants already in the U.S. healthcare system, accounting for 1 in 4 workers in the field, according to Harvard Medical School (2019).
 One of the key benefits of hiring international nurses instead of travel nurses is cost savings, but how much money can they actually help you to save?